On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: Theoretical Analysis

 \section{Theoretical Analysis}

-In section~\ref{s:variance observation}, we discussed the relationship between the variance and the sample size $n$ and sampling interval $d$ have some independent rules, namely Eq.~\eqref{eq:obser1}-\eqref{eq:obser2}.
-These rules are independent of the blocking method used to calculate the variance and reflect the underlying feature of the statistical rules.
-In this section a theoretical analysis is presented to validate these observed rules.
+In section~\ref{s:variance observation}, we describe some empirical rules between the variance and the sample size $n$ and sampling interval $d$, namely Eqs.~\eqref{eq:obser1}-\eqref{eq:obser2}.
+These rules are independent of the blocking method used to calculate the variance and reflect the underlying feature of the statistical rules, which are independent of the Monte Carlo methods used to generate the correlated samples.
+The theoretical analysis in this section justifies these rules.

-Let $x_1,x_2,\cdots,x_n$ be the results of a consecutive measurement of a random variable $x$ in a Monte Carlo simulation in thermal equilibrium state, which has the following features~\cite{Flyvbjerg1989}:
+Let $x_1,x_2,\cdots,x_n$ be the full sample set of a random variable $x$ in a MCMC simulation at thermal equilibrium, which has the following features~\cite{Flyvbjerg1989}: